cvxgrp/cvxportfolio/docs/index.md

 CVXPortfolio provides functionality for implementing trading strategies using the convex optimization package [CVXPY].

 The package relies on [Pandas] for data handling (e.g., prices, returns, volumes).
-Our simple {ref}`examples <examples>` show how [Quandl] can be used to import open source financial data, but any other source can be used instead.

 CVXPortfolio is released under a permissive open source {ref}`license <lic>`.
 It includes basic functionality for simulation and simple or complex optimization based trading.
 Users can easily extend the package with additional trading strategies.